17 travel gadgets you need for your next trip or vacation

 Twelve South

-Twelve South’s AirFly Pro Bluetooth wireless audio transmitter allows you to turn any audio jack into a wireless Bluetooth transmitter.
+Twelve South’s AirFly Pro Bluetooth wireless audio transmitter for $54.99 on Amazon allows you to turn any audio jack into a wireless Bluetooth transmitter.
 Simply plug in the device to the headphone jack on the back of the airplane seat and connect your wireless headphones.
 Then sit back and relax while you enjoy the in-flight entertainment on your sweet noise canceling headphones.

 Drown out noise with noise-canceling headphones